couchbaselabs/docs-ng/content/sync-gateway/sg-4100-authorize.markdown

 ### Custom (Indirect) Authentication

 An app server can create a session for a user by sending a POST request to `/dbname/_session`.
+This works only on the admin port.

+The request body is a JSON document with the following properties:

+* `name`: User name

+* `ttl`: Number of seconds until the session expires.
+This is an optional parameter.
+If `ttl` is not provided, the default value of 24 hours is used.

+The response body is a JSON document that contains the following properties:

+ * `session_id`: Session string

+* `cookie_name`: Name of the cookie the client should send

+* `expires` : Date and time that the session expires

 This allows the app server to optionally do its own authentication using the following control flow:

 1. Client sends credentials to your app server.

-2. App server's handler authenticates the credentials however it wants (LDAP, OAuth, and so on).
+2. App server authenticates the credentials however it wants (LDAP, OAuth, and so on).

-3. App server sends a POST request with the user name to gateway admin's `/dbname/_session` endpoint.
+3. App server sends a POST request with the user name to the Sync Gateway Admin REST API server `/dbname/_session` endpoint.

 4. If the request fails with a 401 status, there is no Sync Gateway user account with that name.
 The app server can then create one (also using the Admin REST API) and  repeat the `_session` request.

-4. The app server adds a `Set-Cookie:` HTTP header to its response to the client, using the session cookie name and value received from the gateway.
+5. The app server adds a `Set-Cookie:` HTTP header to its response to the client, using the session cookie name and value received from the gateway.

 Subsequent client requests to the gateway will now include the session in a cookie, which the gateway will recognize.
 For the cookie to be recognized, your site must be configured so that your app's API and the gateway appear on the same public host name and port.